shashi2779/Redux/README.md

     }

+     // store as a props Ball component me pass hoga
     // to get your state variable from redux store , (store dispatch function bhi provide karta h) const mapStateToProps = (store) => {
         return store;  // this fun return state-variable as a props in our Ball fun.